 I’ve never met a room I couldn’t rearrange and make better, I’ve got an eye for the unusual, and I’ve actually been helping my friends with their homes for years.
 I have also lived through periods in my life where I shopped with abandon as well as lean times where I scaled way back and cut out all the extras.
 It has made me acutely aware of the concept of “enough” and given me a sense of what it really means to achieve balance in a home.
 And because I am a manic Craig’s Lister and slavishly devoted to donating, I live the truth of “one man’s trash” as it relates to helping those less fortunate and saving our poor planet.
 To bring this love of the mindful but beautiful home to many, and give back in the process, is my idea of bliss, and how House Whole came to be.

-For ideas, inspiration and personal stories from “behind the curtain,” visit my blog and be sure to sign up for updates.
+For ideas, inspiration and personal stories from “behind the curtain,” visit my blog.